-Friends of the Blufflands: Join a group of about 15 people as we help this local organization plant seedlings and install protective cages around the seedlings throughout the Hixon Forest.
+Friends of the Blufflands (Adopted by DNA Club): Join a group of about 15 people as we help this local organization plant seedlings and install protective cages around the seedlings throughout the Hixon Forest.

 FSPA Organic Garden: Join a group of about 30 people as we help Sister Lucy and the new FSPA staff prepare the FSPA garden/greenhouse for the spring and summer growing seasons.